hyperboria/docs/README.md

 We want you to [get involved](http://roaming-initiative.com/blog/posts/wtfm)!
 Feel free to submit pull requests.

 See [index.md](index.md) for current progress.
 We'd love more languages!

+## The scope of this project

+We are interested in documenting a range of topics:

+1. cjdns internals: bugs and features
+2. operator culture and best practices
+3. meshlocal resources
+4. introductory literature